gangesh85/infosys/README.md

 # App contains three tables with complex data structure.
-User Monthly Rewards, Total Rewards, All Transaction
+1. User Monthly Rewards,
+2. Total Rewards,
+3. All Transaction

+## Database
+To run database for this demo app simply type "npm run serve-json" in treminal.

 ## Tables and columns to show